Transforming the way the world grows.

 Agriculture Sector Development Programs

-NCBiotech's Agricultural team is guided by an Advisory Council comprised of 16-20 leaders in the agriculture industry and education.
+NCBiotech's Agriculture Sector Development team is guided by an Advisory Council comprised of 16-20 leaders in the agriculture industry and education.

 Annual event to connect entrepreneurs, investors, tech scouts and others.
 The event facilitates partnerships and deal flow, and also inspires researchers to commercialize their most promising results.